BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### FLASHBACK TO (4 YEARS EARLIER)

-The room, an evolving blend of the past and future, has fewer antiques than before, but a growing collection of tech gadgets.
+The room, an evolving blend of the past and future, has fewer antiques than before, but a growing collection of<br> tech gadgets.
 Ren's fingers trace over the robotic dog, a connection to a simpler past.
-His computer screen displays a cascade of green — prosperity before the fall.
+His computer screen displays<br> a cascade of green — prosperity before the fall.<br>

 Suddenly, his phone rings, breaking his concentration.
-He brushes a photo frame while searching, revealing images of Claire and a younger Ren with toddler Sarah.
+He brushes a photo frame while searching, revealing images of<br> Claire and a younger Ren with toddler Sarah.<br>

 The phone's persistent buzz amplifies his anxiety.
-His gaze lands on Claire's picture, triggering a rush of memories and guilt.
+His gaze lands on Claire's picture, triggering a rush of memories<br> and guilt.

 He answers, attempting to mask his unease.

-REN
+REN<br>
-"Claire?"
+"Claire?"<br>

 #### CUT TO:

 #### INT.
 BBT SELF-DRIVING CAR - CONTINUOUS

 Claire, her voice tinged with frustration, sits in the driver's seat.
-The futuristic dashboard lights flicker ominously.
+The futuristic dashboard lights flicker<br> ominously.
 The car's BBT logo illuminates briefly, hinting at a malfunction.

-CLAIRE
+CLAIRE<br>
-"Ren, don't tell me you're still home?"
+"Ren, don't tell me you're still home?"<br>

 In the backseat, a younger Sarah disconnects momentarily from her AR/VR headset.

-SARAH
+SARAH<br>
-"Dad, you promised my music when you come down."
+"Dad, you promised my music when you come down."<br>

 Claire's frustration grows.
 She tries to manually override the car's controls, her grip on the phone faltering.

-CLAIRE
+CLAIRE<br>
-(hurried, concerned)
+(hurried, concerned)<br>
 "Ren, did you remember our meeting?
-You promised you'd be here."
+You promised you'd be here."<br>

 Before Ren can respond, a horrific crash sound interrupts, followed by deafening silence.

-REN
+REN<br>
-"Claire?!"
+"Claire?!"<br>

 #### CUT BACK TO: